ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 Branching is one of git's methods for helping with collaborative document editing, much like "change tracking" in Google Docs or Microsoft Word.
 It enables multiple people to edit copies of the same document content, while reducing or managing edit collisions, and with the ultimate aim of merging everyone's changes together later.
 It also allows the same person to edit multiple copies of the same document, but with different intentions.
 Some reasons for wanting to split your repository into multiple paths (i.e. branches) is to experiment with different methods of solving a problem (before deciding which method will ultimately be merged) and to work on different problems within the same codebase (without confusing which code changes are relevant to which problem).

 These branches can live on your computer (local) or on GitHub (remote).
-They are brought together through Git _pushes_, _pulls_, _merges_, and _pull requests_. _Pushing_ is how you transfer changes from your local repository to a remote repository. _Pulling_ is how you fetch upstream changes into your branch. _Merging_ is how you piece the forked history back together again (i.e. join two branches).
+They are brought together through Git _pushes_, _pulls_, _merges_, and _Pull Requests_. _Pushing_ is how you transfer changes from your local repository to a remote repository. _Pulling_ is how you fetch upstream changes into your branch. _Merging_ is how you piece the forked history back together again (i.e. join two branches).
 And _Pull Requests_ are how you suggest the changes you've made on your branch to the upstream codebase.

 ```{admonition} Pull Requests
 :class: info
 We will cover [Pull Requests]((github-pull-request)) more in-depthly in the next section.
 ```

 One rule of thumb is for each development feature to have its own development branch until that feature is ready to be added to the upstream (remote) codebase.
-This allows you to compartmentalize your pull requests so that smaller working changes can be merged upstream independently of one another.
-For example, you might have a complete or near-complete feature on its own branch with an open pull request awaiting review.
-While you wait for feedback from the team before merging it, you can still work on a second feature on a second branch without affecting your first feature's pull request. **We encourage you to always do your work in a designated branch.**
+This allows you to compartmentalize your Pull Requests so that smaller working changes can be merged upstream independently of one another.
+For example, you might have a complete or near-complete feature on its own branch with an open Pull Request awaiting review.
+While you wait for feedback from the team before merging it, you can still work on a second feature on a second branch without affecting your first feature's Pull Request. **We encourage you to always do your work in a designated branch.**

 ## Creating a New Branch